-Trafford’s local offer makes it easier for families to find out about the support that is available for children and young people with SEN or who are disabled.
+Trafford’s Authority’s local offer makes it easier for families to find out about the support that is available at schools and colleges within the borough.
+Trafford College as a provider, looks to identify leaners with SEND looking to transition to a mainstream Further Education setting as early as possible so their educational needs can be identified and discussed.
 All schools, academies and colleges in Trafford are expected to identify and support pupils and students with special educational needs to make the best possible progress.
-Schools and colleges are supported to be as inclusive as possible and wherever possible, the needs of young people with a Special Educational Need are met in a mainstream setting.

 To go straight to a particular question, use the links below:

-Trafford College is a general further education college and is committed to offering support that meets the needs of our students as appropriate to a general further education environment.
-The college has an inclusive approach and setting, working in partnership with students, their parents/carers and teaching and support teams in order to remove barriers to learning for those with learning difficulties and disabilities.
+Trafford College is a general further education college and is committed to offering support that meets the needs of our students as appropriate to a general further education environment through the delivery of both academic and vocational qualifications.
+The college does not have a discrete SEND provision and as such has an inclusive approach and setting, working in partnership with students, their parents/carers and teaching and support teams in order to remove barriers to learning.
 This ensures everyone can participate successfully, achieve their learning goals and maximise their potential.

-The effectiveness of the support and its impact on the learner’s progress will be reviewed regularly taking into account the learner’s progress and any changes to his/her own ambitions and aspirations, which may lead to changes in the type and level of support.
-Support is delivered whether or not a student has an EHC Plan.
-If a student has an EHC Plan, the college will work with the local authority to review the plan.
-This is co-ordinated through the Colleges EHC Co-ordinator.
+All learners are regularly reviewed in terms of their progress at college and target grades.
+Learners in receipt of additional learning support will have the effectiveness of the support and its impact on their progress reviewed half termly, which may lead to changes in the type and level of support.
+If a student has an EHC Plan, the college will work with the local authority to review the plan on an annual basis.
+This is co-ordinated through the Colleges EHC Co-ordinators.

 Individual roles and support will be explained to the learner as part of the student centred approach to support from initial application and at all stages to progression from college.

-If a learner has an EHCP, this document will outline the particular needs and recommend the resources, teaching programmes and multi-agency involvement related to meeting those needs.
+If a learner has an EHCP, this document will outline the particular needs, outcomes and special educational provision required to meet those needs either by the college or an external organisation.
 The EHC Co-ordinator and curriculum staff/progress or personal tutor will work with the learner to oversee the implementation of their plan, set targets and review progress and support required.
 The information is discussed with the learner, and or parent/carer or support agency.
 All decisions are made jointly with the learner within a student centred approach, as the learner is critical in acknowledging and agreeing to the identified support.

 Where a learner is identified as having SEN without an EHC Plan, Trafford College will bring together all the relevant information from the school, from the young person, from those working with the student and any assessments.The effectiveness of the support and its impact on the learner progress will be reviewed regularly, taking into account the learner’s progress and any changes to the learner’s own ambitions and aspirations, which may lead to changes in the type and level of support.